Beechy: Recreation

 One of the first baseball teams in the area was formed in Beechy in 1911.
 Baseball is still played in the village today by the Beechy Breakers.

-Beechy's first organized hockey team played during the winter of 1935-1936.
+Beechy's first organized hockey team played during the winter of 1935–1936.
 After World War II, those Beechy residents who served overseas, which included the entire hockey team, returned to Beechy and created the Beechy Bombers hockey team.
 The first skating rink was built in 1952.

 The first agricultural fair was held in the area in 1922.
 The agricultural society was organized in 1936 and granted its charter in 1945.
 The first racetrack was built in 1948, and the following year the first harness races were held.

 The community hall was built in 2000, replacing the much older Legion Hall which was demolished and replaced with a monument.

 The biggest event in Beechy is the Beechy Western Days rodeo, first held in 1968.

-Attractions

-In south west Beechy, scenic giant sandcastles have formed due to many years of wind and rain erosion and from the subterranean collapse.
-This extraordinary site debunks the stereotype that Saskatchewan only has flat land.